Hawker Dantorp: Operational history

 The first Dantorp, serial number 201, was first flown on 19 September 1932, equipped with a wheeled undercarriage.
 The second, 202, followed shortly afterwards and was first tested with floats in November 1932.
 The aircraft were flown extensively in Denmark from 1933, but it took until 1935 for there to be good results from launching torpedoes.
 They were also tested as catapult-launched floatplanes for operations off warships.
 However, these trials did not lead to the adoption of the tactic by the Navy.
 The aircraft continued to be flown for the rest of the decade and both aircraft were operational when Germany invaded Denmark in 1940 although their subsequent history is unknown.

-The Danish Navy purchased a licence to build a further ten aircraft at the Danish Naval Workshops (Orlogsvaerftet), but a shortage of funds meant that the license was not taken up and no further aircraft were produced.
+The Danish Navy purchased a licence to build a further ten aircraft at the Danish Naval Workshops (Orlogsvaerftet), but a shortage of funds meant that the licence was not taken up and no further aircraft were produced.